 - When the sugar has completely dissolved into the water, remove from the heat and set aside.
 Store in a mason jar in the refrigerator until time to use the syrup.

-- Pour the bourbon, cranberry juice, freshly squeezed lemon juice and the simple syrup into a cocktail shaker.
+- In a cocktail shaker, measure in the bourbon, cranberry juice, freshly squeezed lemon juice and the simple syrup.

 - Pour the mixture over spherical ice or whiskey stones.

-- Garnish with a slice of lemon or a couple of cranberries, and enjoy chilled.
+- Garnish with a slice of lemon or a couple of cranberries, and enjoy immediately.

 The cocktail was nicely balanced, and no flavor overpowered the others.
 Additionally, the bourbon wasn’t too strong — a problem I have found with some drinks like this.
 Winston echoes my opinion and said the drink, itself, wasn’t fruity or too sweet, which was a plus for him.
 It’s refreshing and delicious, and it would make a fantastic party drink since it calls for cranberries as a garnish.